 now he lives as a frog in the mud.

-Limericks are a great way to entertain at a birthday party, and put the idea of aging at ease in a more humorous light:
+Limericks are a great way to entertain at a birthday party, because they can put the idea of aging in a more humorous light:

 You've conquered the aging disease